EdmisP/ABC-Tabs/README.md

-# Finland ABC Archive and Tab Maker
+# Harakka's ABC Archive and Tab Maker

-Static browser-based ABC archive, notation viewer and tablature maker.
+yup, what he said